Table of contents

 Hibernate: update customers set email=?, name=? where id=?

 Oops, what happened?
-Well, two things have happened in the last save.
-The first is that to solve the call to save, the library defends itself against us, assuming we don’t know what we do, and wonders if what we want to do is an update, or an insert of a new object.
-So, to heal in health, make a select by id.
-And, since the object exists, it decides (correctly) that what we want to do is an update.
+Well, two things happened in the last save.
+The first one is that to solve the call to save, the library defends that we, supposing that we don’t know what we do, and it wonders if what we want to do is an update, or an insert of a new object.
+So, to cure itself, it makes a select by the id.
+And, given that the object exists, it decides (correctly) that what we want to do is an update.
 But an update of what?
-Well here we have the second dilemma, we update everything.
+Well, here we have the second dilemma, we do an update of everything.

 Doctor, is it serious?
 Well, maybe not today.
-In this case we ignore it because our entity weighs nothing, and we will notice little or no impact.
-Unfortunately, this is one of those diseases of the source code that can get out of hand… Let’s see what happens if another programmer “B” decides to add a field to the entity.
+In this case we overlook it because our entity weighs nothing, and we’re going to notice little or no impact.
+Unfortunately, this is one of those source code ailments that can get out of hand….
+Let’s see what happens if another programmer B decides to add a field to the entity.

 @Lob